bafiam/bafiam-bot/README.md

 # Slack Bot - Capstone Projects

-The bafiam bot is technically a small tweek that bring efficiency to any slack workspace.
-As a developer, i find myself, in need of crucial members infomation.
-The only way to access this infomation is to go through the entire members list.
-For example, in the case where i have a members email, am forced to almost check each and every member profile and compare their email with the one i have.This is tiring work.
-On other days, i need a motivation quote to think about and start my day with.
+The bafiam bot is technically a small tweak that brings efficiency to any slack workspace.
+As a developer, I find myself, in need of crucial members' information.
+The only way to access this information is to go through the entire member's list.
+For example, in the case where I have a member's email, am forced to almost check each member's profile and compare their email with the one I have.
+This is tiring work.
+On other days, I need a motivation quote to think about and start my day with.
 The solution to that is to search for one on the net.
 The bafiam bot using a single command:

-1. One is able to get a list of all members; all arranged in a list starting with their name and email.
+1. One can get a list of all members; all arranged in a list starting with their name and email.
 2. Get a random quote to start your day

 ## Prerequisites